maxhallinan/hemulen.js/README.markdown

 Event Name: `hemulen-toobig`

-The event emitted by the Hemulen element when the size of a file dropped on the drop field or uploaded through the file input is greater than the value of `options.maxFileSize`.
+The event emitted by the Hemulen element when the size of a file dropped on the drop input or uploaded through the file input is greater than the value of `options.maxFileSize`.
 When `hemulen-toobig` is emitted, `hemulen-toobig.detail.file` has not been stored on the data model.

 Properties